mattdelaune/SaaS_Cohort_Analysis/README.md

 # SaaS Customer Segmentation and Cohort Analysis

 ## Executive Summary
 This project conducts a comprehensive cohort analysis to drive insights into customer segmentation, retention, and revenue growth for a SaaS company.
 By segmenting customers based on first purchase dates and usage patterns, key trends and strategic opportunities were identified.
+These insights provide a clear roadmap for enhancing customer retention, maximizing lifetime value, and guiding strategic decisions.

 **Key Insights:**
 - **Targeted Customer Segmentation:** Dynamic grouping based on purchase behavior and product usage, leading to precise insights and tailored strategies.